About Comfort Bites

 This post contains affiliate links.
 This means that if you click through and make a purchase, the price you pay stays the same but I might receive a small commission that goes back into running the blog.
 Thank you for your support.

 I'm Jo.
 I cook.
 I love food.
 I take pictures of my dinner.
+I'm also a morning person.
+Yay.

 I've also guest posted for a number of websites, including Autoimmune Paleo and The Paleo Mom and have released a series of Kindle ebooks.

 However you eat, food shouldn't be seen as just fuel, something to grab, eat and go - it's something that can give us a boost and bolster us when we're feeling down.
 You can have good, comforting food whatever diet you have.
 With the odd little treat along the way, obviously.
+The rest of my family don't eat the way I eat - they eat healthily most of the time, but they allow themselves treats that I don't eat because I know it would make me ill again.
+Eating differently to the rest of your family can be done, though, although it takes a bit more willpower!

 Who does your photography?